 20 Must-See Temples to Add to Your Bali Bucket List

 When a place is called “The island of the Gods” it’s no surprise that you can find a temple at almost every corner.
 Canang Sari (the palm leaf trays, filled with candies, flowers and sometimes even cigarettes) can be found everywhere; in houses, in offices, in shops, on the streets, and are usually part of a larger offering.
 The main offerings and prayers take place in the thousands of temples scattered around the island.
-Here is Bali Buddies’ round-up of Bali’s best temples.
+Here is Bali Buddies’ round-up of Bali’s temples with magnificent temple grounds.

 Our 20 Favorite Temples in Bali

 Bali’s most important temples are known as the 9 Directional Temples.
 These are the most important ones as they protect Bali from evil spirits, and they are often located at the most auspicious places all over the island, such as mountains and ocean cliff edges.
 Aside from these nine temples, there are about 20,000 other temples to visit and to save you some time, we’ve summarized the most popular temples here.